 At least four regular bulletins are published by the College each year.
 The regular bulletins are the annual catalog, the summer school bulletin, and two others that deal with some phase of teacher training.
-Recent bulletins have dealt with The Campus Training School, A Handbook for Student Teachers, The Equipment of the Teacher, and Departmental Objectives.
+Recent bulletins have dealt with Student Activities, Prognostic Value of High School Grades, Recent Studies by Faculty and Advanced Students, and the Alumni Association.